Voters still respond well to printed election materials

 Working with an experienced electoral stationery printer can offer many benefits in terms of data security, print costs and mailing rates.
 As reputable election services providers produce millions of pieces of electoral stationery each year, they are best placed to offer the best print and postage rates on ballot mailings.
 In addition, they handle huge amounts of data, securely, adhering to data protection guidance.
 In addition, working to ISO accreditation’s such as ISO 27001.

-Many clients that work with UK Engage experience high satisfaction when it comes to turnouts of.
+Many clients that work with UK Engage experience high satisfaction when it comes to turnouts of postal ballots.
 Recently, UK Engage worked with a leading UK utility provider to run an election.
 These postal responses accounted for 82% of the overall turnout.
-Implementing simple techniques when designing the ballot paper can help justify the extra cost associated with packs.
+Implementing simple techniques when designing the ballot paper can help justify the extra cost associated with postal ballot packs.

 For more information or to discuss a postal or online ballot with UK Engage, contact us today.